Read on for 16 ways to get cheaper car insurance rates.

 Can you negotiate car insurance rates?

-Car insurance rates are regulated by states, so it’s not actually possible to negotiate a different amount.
+Car insurance rates are set ahead of time and regulated, so it’s not actually possible to negotiate a different amount.
 However, that doesn’t mean you can’t find a better rate elsewhere.
 Each insurer has a range of rates it offers based on a driver’s profile, such as age, driving record and vehicle.
 That means auto insurance rates vary by company.
 So, by shopping around quotes from different insurers, you can hopefully find a policy that matches your budget.

 How long does it take for car insurance to go down?